-

 • Current and predicted energy use across your heating, hot water and lighting systems

-• A rating of your property’s construction, heating, hot water system and lighting
+• A rating of your property’s insulation, heating, hot water system and lighting

-• How to improve your rating and how much a specific improvement, like a suspended floor for better insulation, could help you save each year.
+• How to improve your rating and how much a specific improvement, like insulation of a suspended floor, could help you save each year.

-Property owners can get an EPC from an accredited domestic energy assessor.
+Property owners can get an EPC from an accredited domestic energy assessor who will survey the property and produce the EPC.
 You can also find existing certificates on gov.uk.

 Why is an EPC important?